nix-community/nixos-modules-contrib/README.md

 Useful NixOS modules which may not belong in the Nixpkgs repository itself.

+# Contributing

+Feel free to create a new directory with your module.
+Use CODEOWNERS to add yourself as a required reviewer for changes to that directory.

+# Modules

 ## auto-raid0

 Automatically create LVM-based RAID-0 logical volumes on startup.